takegue/bqmake/bigquery/@default/v0/@routines/partition_table__update/README.md

     * max_update_partition_range: The interval to limit the range of partitions to update.
 This option is useful to avoid updating too many partitions at once.
 [Default: 1 month].
     * via_temp_table: Whether to update partitions via a temporary table.
 [Default: false].
     * force_expire_at: The timestamp to force expire partitions.
 If the destination's partition timestamp is older than this timestamp, the procedure stale the partitions.
 [Default: null].
+    * bq_location: BigQuery Location of job.
+This is used for query analysis to get dependencies.
+[Default: "region-us"]

 Examples
 ===